 Valentine’s Day is a fun and simple holiday for children to celebrate, but the origins of the day are actually pretty complicated.
 While the roots of Valentine’s Day are murky, born of both pagan and Christian traditions, the common thread is love, and that’s an easy theme for kids to get behind.
 Here’s how to explain Valentine’s Day to kids.

-It seems the best way to teach kids the meaning of the holiday is to emphasize the idea of love, and to take the following approach:
+It seems the best way to teach kids the meaning of the holiday is to emphasize the idea of love and to take the following approach:

 After the two of you have compiled a list of recipients, help your child come up with small gifts she can make to express her feelings toward her loved ones.
-Baking cookies, and making cards or crafts might make the brainstorming list.
-Getting your child involved in the process of thinking for herself, preparing to make a gift, shopping for the supplies and then putting her time, energy and love into making the item will help her comprehend the holiday better than if you do it all for her.
+Baking cookies and making cards or crafts might make the brainstorming list.
+Getting your child involved in the process of thinking for herself, preparing to make a gift, shopping for the supplies, and then putting her time, energy, and love into making the item will help her comprehend the holiday better than if you do it all for her.

 After working so hard, your little one will probably be excited to deliver his gifts and see the reactions of the recipients.
 Lead by example by doing the same for some of your own friends and family, and letting him see the smile on your face as you give to others.
-This might also be a good opportunity to teach your child to give to others without getting anything in return, especially when giving anonymously to charities.
+This might also be a good opportunity to teach your child to give to others without expecting anything in return, especially when giving anonymously to charities.
 Why let Christmas be the only time your child helps you donate to others?
 In this way, you are reinforcing the lesson that there are many ways to express and celebrate love.